- Season & Tickets

 - Summer Programs

-Lyn Koenning has over twenty-five years’ teaching, conducting and performing experience.
-She discovered her calling early in life when she began teaching piano to neighborhood children and “directing” them in musicals at about eight years old.
-Four decades later, she is more passionate than ever about inspiring students to excel in the performing arts.
+Lyn Koenning is an award-winning music director, vocal arranger and voice and acting coach whose students have appeared on Broadway, Disney theme parks and cruise ships, regional theatre, television and film.
+Koenning has nearly thirty years’ teaching, conducting and performing experience and discovered her calling early in life when she began teaching piano to neighborhood children and “directing” them in musicals at when she was eight years old.
+Four decades later, she is more passionate than ever about inspiring students to create a life for themselves in the performing arts.

-Bachelor of Music in Piano Performance, summa cum laude
+Bachelor of Music in Piano Performance, summa cum laude, Texas Tech University